Portsmouth, Ohio: Parks and recreation

 Portsmouth has 14 parks for residents and community use.
 These include Alexandria Park (Ohio and Scioto River confluence), Bannon Park (near Farley Square), Branch Rickey Park (on Williams Street near levee), Buckeye Park (near Branch Rickey Park), Cyndee Secrest Park (Sciotoville), Dr. Hartlage Park (Rose Street in Sciotoville), Labold Park (near Spartan Stadium), Larry Hisle Park (23rd Street & Thomas Ave.), Mound Park (17th & Hutchins Streets), York Park (riverfront), Spartan Stadium, Tracy Park (Chillicothe & Gay Streets), and Weghorst Park (Fourth & Jefferson Streets).

-Portsmouth's Spock Community Dog Park, named after a K9 who died protecting his partner, is a recreational dog park implemented in 2019 that gives people a place to walk their dogs and have leisure time.
+Portsmouth's Spock Community Dog Park (named after a K9 who died protecting his partner) is a recreational dog park that was implemented in 2019 to give people a place to walk their dogs and have leisure time.

 A new skate-park, designed by Spohn Ranch Skateparks, is planned for construction in the near future.

 Pools

 The McKinley Swimming Pool, on Findley Street, was built during the Civil Rights era in memory of Eugene McKinley, a 14-year-old who drowned.
-Portsmouth's other pool in the area (that has long since closed) was owned by the Terrace Club, and was commonly referred to as the "Dreamland Pool" by community members.
-The Terrace Club's pool was still segregated despite the progress of the Civil Rights movement, which influenced Portsmouth's institutional makeup, as well as protests across the nation.
-During the 1960s, Portsmouth made institutional changes to attempt to include the black community.
-With the pool's construction delayed and the African American community having nowhere to swim in the area, despite the Civil Rights Act's passage, a protest called the wade-in occurred at Dreamland Pool on July 17, 1964.
+Portsmouth's other pool in the area, that has long since closed, was owned by the Terrace Club, and was commonly referred to as the "Dreamland Pool" by community members.
+Yet, the Terrace Club's pool was still segregated despite the progress of the Civil Rights movement, which influenced Portsmouth's institutional makeup.
+With the African American community having nowhere to swim in the area despite institutional changes attempting to include Black people, a protest called the wade-in occurred at Dreamland Pool on July 17, 1964.
 The next summer, in 1965, the Board of Directors of the Terrace Club pool unanimously removed its ban on African Americans and reopened under the name Dreamland Pool.
 The McKinley Pool, which opened in 1966, still remains and represents Portsmouth's reform and the struggle against the laws of the Jim Crow Era.

 Greenlawn Cemetery

 Greenlawn Cemetery, established in 1829, is 40 acres in size and is Portsmouth's only public cemetery.
 It incorporates several smaller cemeteries, including City, Evergreen, Hebrew, Holy Redeemer, Hill North (Methodist), Hill South (Robinson), Old Mausoleum, Soldiers Circle, and St. Marys.
-The cemetery is at Offnere Street and Grant Street.
-The city maintains it.
+The cemetery, which is maintained by the city, is at Offnere Street and Grant Street.
+The Greenlawn Cemetery Chapel, constructed in 1884, is listed on the National Register of Historic Places.

-Sports

-Portsmouth had a series of semi-pro football teams in the 1920s and 1930s, the most notable being the Portsmouth Shoe-Steels, whose roster included player-coach Jim Thorpe.